FAQs for the Field Experience

 Comfortable, casual clothing is appropriate for most sites and activities.
 Please remember that you will be working with University professionals – we encourage you to dress in a manner that is respectful to students and staff members.
 Also, please keep in mind the potential for variable weather and for varied temperatures within buildings (e.g., it might be hot outside but cold in an air-conditioned building).
 We encourage you to bring extra clothes in case you get dirty and would like to change during the day.
 Please consider the following suggestions and site-specific expectations for clothing items:

-Please note that while the program does not prohibit students from bringing their own personal electronic devices such as PDA’s and iPods, these items are to be used in an appropriate setting (i.e., in dorm rooms in the evening after daily activities) and maintained by the student.
+Please note that while the program does not prohibit students from bringing cell phones, they are to be used in an appropriate setting (i.e., in dorm rooms in the evening after daily activities) and maintained by the student.
 Students will not be allowed to use these devices during daily activities.
-If you do bring these items, you do so at your own risk.
 Neither the NRCA nor the University is responsible for any lost or damaged personal items.
-The University does not have wireless service and cannot provide Ethernet cords.
-Students are NOT permitted to bring cell phones, television sets or appliances such as microwaves, refrigerators or air conditioners.
+Students are NOT permitted to bring TVs or appliances such as microwaves, refrigerators, or air conditioners.

 Much of the necessities you will need are provided for you while at the field experience, including:

 Students should leave the following items at home:

 You will be housed in co-ed residence halls on the UConn campus.
 Participants will live on gender-separated floors of the building or on separate wings of a floor, and will have separate bathrooms and shower rooms.
 All NRCA students will share common areas of the residence hall for meetings and activities.
 Students will learn what dorms they will be staying in at check-in.
 The program coordinator and graduate student staff will stay in the dorms to supervise students.